Story012/EML6805/README.md

 In this case a UR5e arm is specified.
 This sets up a simulated arm, without needing the actual robot.
 The controller can be interacted with by copying the link in the terminal after executing the previous command; http://192.168.56.101:6080/vnc.html

 Controller/Robot Arm setup:
-  *Once the VNC window is open, type any password and select continue.
+  -Once the VNC window is open, type any password and select continue.
-  *Proceed to click the red power button on the bottom left.
+  -Proceed to click the red power button on the bottom left.
-  *Select "On" and then "Start".
+  -Select "On" and then "Start".
-  *Select exit > installation > payload.
+  -Select exit > installation > payload.
 Set mass = 0.001 (for some reason it can't be zero...)
-  *Select "Move" (This is where you can manipulate the arm manually).
+  -Select "Move" (This is where you can manipulate the arm manually).
 If there is a safety window popping up shortly afterwards, hit revert changes.

 To view the arm in RVIZ.
 `ros2 launch ur_robot_driver ur_control.launch.py ur_type:=ur5e robot_ip:=192.168.56.101 launch_rviz:=true`